How to Win "Above and Below" (the Board Game)

 10. Choose Cave Options With Numerous Pass Values

-These are nice since you can potentially score huge treasure stashes if you attain the superior value, but give a safety net in case luck's not with you.
-Much better to attain an underwhelming reward than none at all, especially since you don't even get a cave plot if you fail.
+These are nice since you can potentially score huge treasure stashes if you attain the superior value, but you have a safety net in case luck's not with you.
+It's much better to attain an underwhelming reward than none at all, especially since you don't even get a cave plot if you fail.

 Have you ever played Above and Below?

 My girlfriend (who isn't as heavy into gaming) loves Above and Below as much as I do, and it's certainly in my top five favorite board games ever made.
 Prices range from $30-50, which really isn't bad for a set with so many quality components, and I highly recommend testing it within your own gaming group.

 The base pack provides more than enough cards for numerous matches, but the game also offers an official expansion with additional cave adventures.
 Plus, if you purchase the follow-up game Near and Far (another recommended gem designed by Red Raven games), its townsfolk can also be used in Above and Below, essentially offering a stand-alone game that doubles as an AaB expansion.